Debatreya/LetsGO/Tutorial/24tut/index.md

-# Creating Server for Golang Frontend
+# How To make GET request?

 Initialize and Follow [main.go](./main.go)